平特五不中

 Research Interests

-Malaria remains a major infectious disease in many parts of the world, currently accounting for an estimated 3 million clinical episodes and up to 0.5 million deaths annually.
-The human malaria parasite Plasmodium falciparum is a single-celled microorganism with a complex life cycle that invades both host hepatocytes and red blood cells (RBCs).
-It spends a great proportion of its life cycle within the red blood cell (RBC), a cell comprised mostly of hemoglobin and lacking in nuclei and organelles.
-The invasion and subsequent modification of the RBC is a crucial step for the survival of this deadly parasite.
+Malaria remains a critical global health challenge, causing millions of clinical episodes and hundreds of thousands of deaths annually.
+The human malaria parasite Plasmodium falciparum is a single-celled microorganism with a complex life cycle that includes stages in both human hepatocytes and red blood cells (RBCs).
+A significant portion of its lifecycle occurs within RBCs, which are primarily composed of hemoglobin and lack nuclei and organelles.
+The parasite's invasion and subsequent modification of RBCs are essential for its survival and pathogenicity.

 Current Research